You are here

 Q: Are there study materials for the HESI exam?

-A: HESI exam study guide information for both the PN Program (PN HESI A2 Study Guide Information) and the RN Bridge Program (RN Bridge HESI Mobility Study Guide Information) may be found at the Jefferson College nursing website.
+A: HESI exam study guide information for both the PN Program (PN HESI A2 Study Resources) and the RN Bridge Program (RN HESI Mobility Study Resources) may be found at the Jefferson College nursing website.

 Q: Is there a cost for the HESI exam?